Jacob Waley

 Jacob Waley (17 March 1818 – 19 June 1873), was an English legal writer.

 Early life

 Waley, born in 1818, was the elder son of Solomon Jacob Waley (d.
 1864) of Stockwell, and afterwards of 22 Devonshire Place, London, by his wife, Rachel Hort.
+His father was a slaveholder and co-owner of the Quintynes plantation in Saint John, Barbados.
+In 1829 he bought out his partner Isaac Levi and held ownership of 100 slaves.
+He received an award under the Slave Compensation Act 1837.

+Waley was educated at Mr. Neumegen's school at Highgate, and University College, London, and he graduated B.A. from the University of London in 1839, taking the first place in both mathematics and classics.
 Simon Waley was his younger brother.
-He was educated at Mr. Neumegen's school at Highgate, and University College, London, and he graduated B.A. from the University of London in 1839, taking the first place in both mathematics and classics.

 Legal career

 He was entered as a student at Lincoln's Inn on 3 November 1837, and was called to the bar on 21 November 1842.
 Only three Jews had been called to the bar previously, (Sir) Francis Henry Goldsmid being the first.
 Waley practised as an equity draftsman, and in time became recognised as one of the most learned conveyancers in the profession.
 Although conveyancers rarely appear in court, Waley was several times summoned in cases of particular difficulty relating to real property.
 He acted as conveyancing counsel for the Bedford estates, and, in conjunction with Thomas Cooke Wright and C. D. Wright, edited Davidson's Precedents and Forms in Conveyancing (London, 1855–65, 5 vols.
 8vo).
 In 1867 he was nominated a member of the Royal Commission to consider the law on the transfer of real property, and he had a large share in framing the report on which was based the Lord Chancellor's bill passed in 1874.
 In 1870 he was appointed a conveyancing counsel of the court of chancery.